Contact us

 • Measuring the true level of this “diversification effect” is extremely problematic.
 As of today, there is no fully integrated VaR model that can produce the overall risk capital for a firm, taking into account all the correlation effects between market risk, credit risk, and operational risk across all the business units of a company.
 Instead, banks tend to adopt a bottom-up decentralized approach, under which distinct risk models are run for each portfolio or business unit.

 • Let’s apply some boundaries around the problem.
-The aggregate 𝑉𝑎𝑅 figure obtained by this approach should fall in between the two extreme cases of perfect correlation and zero correlation between risk types and across businesses.
-For example, ignoring business risk, reputation risk, and strategic risk for illustrative purposes, suppose that the risk capital for each type of risk has been calculated as follows:
+The aggregate VaR figure obtained by this approach should fall in between the two extreme cases of perfect correlation and zero correlation between risk types and across businesses.
+For example, ignoring business risk, reputation risk, and strategic risk, for illustrative purposes, suppose that we’ve calculated the risk capital for each type of risk as follows:

-• Then the aggregate risk capital at the top of the house is:
+Then aggregate risk capital at the top of the house is

 • Simple summation of the three risks (perfect correlation) = $1,200